 I want to be clear that I stand against racism.
-And I denounce the systemic inequalities and violence perpetuated on the black citizens of our country.
+And I denounce the systemic inequalities and violence perpetrated on Black, Asian, Jewish, Indigenous, Latine, and Muslim folks.

 Social justice means we see and value every individual in our communities.
-It means the systems in our society are fair and equitable for all people.
+It means that the systems in our society are fair and equitable for all people.